 Bright Sparks family talks

-Our new Bright Sparks family talks launch this summer at the University of Nottingham’s Lakeside Arts!
-Find out what to expect from these engaging talks, designed for families to enjoy together and led by three of the University’s world-leading researchers.
+Our new Bright Sparks family talks series launch this summer at the University of Nottingham’s Lakeside Arts!
+Find out what to expect from these engaging talks, designed for families to enjoy together and led by two of the University’s world-leading researchers.

 What is the Bright Sparks family talks series?